uraimo/Awesome-Swift-Playgrounds/README.md

 * [Swift Accelerate](https://github.com/haginile/SwiftAccelerate) - Using the Accelerate framework and Swift for Linear Algebra. ⏳
 * [Swifty Mathematics](https://github.com/DylanModesitt/swiftyMathematics) - A collection of swift playground about mathematics. ⏳
 * [Numerical Algorithms](https://www.raywenderlich.com/99559/numeric-algorithms-using-playgrounds) - Numerical argorithms playground from Ray Wenderlich. ⏳
-* [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁

 ## Libraries and APIs
 *Library tutorials, in a playground*